DuroCodes/apod/README.md

 3. Install the dependencies with `bun install`.
 4. Run the script with `bun run src/index.ts`.

-## Automation
+## Automation (macOS)

-If you want to run the script automatically when a new APOD is available, you can use a LaunchAgent.
+If you're using a UNIX machine, you can probably use a cron job.
+However, it doesn't work when your machine is asleep.

+This is where LaunchAgents are useful.
+They have similar functionality, but they also work when your macOS machine is asleep.

 1. Create a `.plist` file in `~/Library/LaunchAgents` with the following content: